Dennis Pruning Services

 Contact Dennis's Department of Public Works for Public Tree Permits & Pruning Debris Disposal

-Pruning or removing any tree within public ways in Dennis requires advance approval from the Dennis Department of Public Works.
-Residents and contractors must provide 7-14 days notice for routine work, and significant projects may require a public hearing.
+Pruning or removing any tree within public ways in Dennis requires advance approval from the Department of Public Works (DPW), with 7-14 days notice and, for significant work, a public hearing.
 Emergency authorizations are available for hazardous situations.
-Permit thresholds typically apply to trees 6-8 inches DBH on private property and all public trees, with special protections for heritage trees and those in Historic Districts.
-Replacement planting and enforcement measures are outlined in local ordinances.
-For debris, yard waste is accepted April–November in biodegradable paper bags only (no plastic, per MassDEP), and brush must be bundled in 4-foot lengths.
-The Transfer Station requires permits and fees for disposal, and residents may coordinate with municipal chipping or mulching programs.
+Tree protection ordinances set permit thresholds at 6-8 inches DBH for private property and all public trees, with heritage tree designations and replacement requirements enforced.
+Parkway and right-of-way trees, as well as those in Historic Districts, are subject to additional review.
+For debris, April–November yard waste must be placed in biodegradable paper bags (no plastic, per MassDEP), and brush bundles are limited to 4-foot lengths.
+The Transfer Station requires permits and fees for disposal, and residents should coordinate with municipal chipping or mulching programs.

 Dennis Department of Public Works